char0n/vladimirgorej.com/_posts/2017-02-05-function-currying-with-default-params-in-javascript.md

 });
 {% endhighlight %}

 What is happening here?
-We have a route definition for a hapi.js API resource that returns a product by its ID.
+We have a route definition for a <a href="http://hapijs.com/" target="_blank" rel="noopener noreferrer">hapi.js</a> API resource that returns a product by its ID.
 We defined a curried function, `updateProductLastView`, and then we use it in the route definition.
 Notice how we call the function with only one parameter, and then let the promise apply the second parameter (the product object returned from the database) by calling the function returned by `updateProductLastView(Date.now())`.

 ## What are the limits?

-About a month ago, I hit a use case involving default function params where applying the currying concept was a no-go.
+About a month ago, I hit a use case involving <a href="http://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Default_parameters" target="_blank" rel="noopener noreferrer">default function params</a> where applying the currying concept was a no-go.
 Then I stumbled upon
-Vasily Vasinov's article about currying and partial application in Scala.
-While reading it, I realized that Vasily introduces a Scala concept called implicits to deal with default params in curried functions.
+<a href="http://www.vasinov.com/blog/on-currying-and-partial-function-application/" target="_blank" rel="noopener noreferrer">Vasily Vasinov's article</a> about currying and partial application in Scala.
+While reading it, I realized that Vasily introduces a Scala concept
+called implicits to deal with default params in curried functions.
 I immediately had a eureka moment and started experimenting in JavaScript.

 {% highlight javascript linenos %}